 2. Past Performance Disclaimer Example

-Past Performance Disclaimers are primarily used with products and services that advertise particular results.
+Past Performance Disclaimers are primarily used with products and services that advertise particular results so that viewers know that these past results aren't the norm.

 For example, as a precious metals seller you may claim that "between 2020 and 2022 gold's value more than tripled!"